mrismanaziz/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.